aleksandrapastore/calculator/README.md

 # calculator
-This repo is for my project of building a calculator using html and css
+This repo is for my project of building a calculator using html and css.